njanirudh/Study_Prep/cpp_programming.md

 * When should you use std::endl vs '/n' for new line?
    * std::endl causes the buffer to be flushed.

+* noexcept
+   * Specifies that the function dosn't throw any exception.

 #### Design

 * Run-time vs Compile time errors: